 Gustan Cho Associates offer Jumbo Non-QM loans with credit scores down to 620 FICO.
 Non-QM loans are for primary owner-occupant homes, second homes, and investment properties.
 The 12-month bank statement loan program for self-employed borrowers with no income tax returns required is becoming increasingly popular.
 The one-year self-employment non-QM loan program is a popular loan program where one-year self-employment is required.
 If the self-employed borrower has W2 income as well as being self-employed, both incomes can be used.

 Exempt Regulations on Non-QM Loans

 Under QM many loan types are no longer qualified such as:

 - Balloons or demand features( some exceptions are permitted to 2016)

 - Negative Amortization

 - Qualification based on lower initial or teaser interest rates

-What is considered a small creditor holding and servicing their own mortgage with assets under $2 billion are also QM exempt. $2 billion does not seem so small to me.
+The list is long, but I am just trying to give you the general mission of the QM Qualified Mortgages.
+What is considered a small creditor holding and servicing their own mortgage with assets under $2 billion is also QM exempt. $2 billion does not seem so small to me.

-I believe QM has merit and is necessary for mortgage lending continued liquidity and stability in the secondary market.
-However, I believe the pricing and fee side of it is a mess and screws certain rural, inner city and often minority borrower types by making homeownership cost prohibitive to lenders.
+I believe QM has merit.
+Non-QM mortgages are necessary for mortgage lending continued liquidity and stability in the secondary market.
+However, I believe the pricing and fee side of it is a mess and screws certain rural, inner-city, and often minority borrower types by making homeownership cost-prohibitive to lenders.
 This doesn’t just give lenders the excuse to redline.
 They effectively have to do it to stay in business.
-I have always believed this segment of the population should be afforded the greatest protections, but QM in many cases is doing just the opposite.
+I have always believed this segment of the population should be afforded the greatest protection, but QM in many cases is doing just the opposite.